Current members of the Ehrt and Schnappinger labs

 Kaushik Raman

 Kaushik, originally from Chennai, India.
-I obtained my bachelor's in biotechnology from Anna University, Chennai, during which I worked at IISc, studying the causal effect of STRs in dementia.
-I received my master's in Biology with a specialization in Bioinformatics from New York University.
-For my master's research, I created an R package that takes annotation data for orthologous species and creates a database to better understand organisms and their genes.
-In my free time, I enjoy cooking, playing badminton and going on walks across the city.
+Kaushik obtained my bachelor's in biotechnology from Anna University, Chennai, during which he worked at IISc, studying the causal effect of STRs in dementia.
+Kaushik received his master's in Biology with a specialization in Bioinformatics from New York University.
+For his master's research, Kaushik created an R package that takes annotation data for orthologous species and creates a database to better understand organisms and their genes.
+In his free time, Kaushik enjoys cooking, playing badminton and going on walks across the city.

 Miljan Stupar